frctl/fractal.build/docs/guide/07-components/06-sub-components.md

 Both the default {{ link('@views#template-rendering', 'Handlebars template engine') }} and the [Nunjucks engine](https://github.com/frctl/nunjucks#helpers) come with a `render` helper to use in your templates, instead of the standard partial/include syntax.

-Unlike the standard 'include' syntax, the `render` helper renders a sub-component in-place, using it's own context data (unless overridden by data passed into it).
-This is a good solution if you want to **render a sub-component with it's own context data**, AND you don't mind using a custom helper function to handle the rendering.
+Unlike the standard 'include' syntax, the `render` helper renders a sub-component in-place, using its own context data (unless overridden by data passed into it).
+This is a good solution if you want to **render a sub-component with its own context data**, AND you don't mind using a custom helper function to handle the rendering.

 > If you are planning on consuming your template files outside of Fractal, you may **not** want to use a custom helper if it is will not be supported in your target environment.